Hopes Dim For Gaza Truce Before Ramadan As War Enters Sixth Month - UrduPoint

 Hopes Dim For Gaza Truce Before Ramadan As War Enters Sixth Month

-Hopes dimmed on Thursday for a truce before Ramadan in the war that entered its sixth month with dozens more killed, according to the Palestinian health ministry

-Gaza Strip, (APP - UrduPoint / Pakistan Point News - 7th Mar, 2024) Hopes dimmed on Thursday for a truce before Ramadan in the war that entered its sixth month with dozens more killed, according to the Palestinian health ministry.
+Gaza Strip, (APP - UrduPoint / Pakistan Point News - 8th Mar, 2024) Hopes dimmed on Thursday for a truce before Ramadan in the Israel-Hamas war that entered its sixth month with dozens more killed in Gaza, according to the health ministry in the Hamas-run territory.

 The ministry said 83 more people had been killed over the previous day, adding to a toll it says has reached 30,800, mostly women and children, in a war that China called "a disgrace to civilisation".

-In the wasteland of Jabalia, northern Gaza, Palestinians gathered to receive meals at a donation point.
+In the wasteland of Jabalia, northern Gaza, Palestinians gathered to receive meals at a distribution point.

 He said children "are dying and fainting in the streets from hunger.
 What can we do?"